COOLHAWK416/SOCodeChallenge/README.md

 ## What is Fractionated Morse Code?

 - Fractionated Morse Code is a type of cipher that uses Morse code alphabet to encrypt a message .
 Morse Code alphabet is made up of dots and dashes.
 Each letter (A-Z) and numbers (0-9) will have its own pattern of dots and dashes.
-In this cipher x's are used to either separate a letter or a word.
-2 x's separate a word and 1 x separates a letter.
 Decryption is used mostly in Science Olympiad, so that is why I focused on making this project on decryption of Fractionated Morse Code
 - It is a polygraphic substitution cipher, meaning that it replaces plaintext into sets of symbols or letters
 - There will be a key in the table which wil help letter for morse code mapping.
+- ### Encryption
+- Quotes will be encrypted by using morse code.
+The quote will be converted into morse code and the keyword will be given to map out.
+This will help you map out which encrypted text decodes to what.
+Keywords are filled in the Fractionated Morse Code Table at the first blank without using repeated letters.
+Then the letters that are not used in the keyword will be filled in the remaining space of the fractionated morse code table alphabetically.
+- Fractionated Morse Code table is formed by all the combinations of "x", ".", and "-"'s.
+The only combination that cannot be used in Fractionated morse code is "XXX" because "xx separate words and "x" separates letters.
 - ### Decryption
 - In a problem, there will be a hint to solve the problem.
 For example, the quotes starts with "MITO" ,this is a hint.
 Using this hint you can find the keyword and solve the problem
 - #### Steps